ohbm/osr2020/faq.md

 ### Who has contributed to the OSR?
 The OSR has been built by the [OHBM Open Science Special Interest Group (OS-SIG)](https://ossig.netlify.app/), and the generous support of our team of  [volunteers](volunteers.md) who responded to our call for contributors.
 We are indebted to the them for the time and energy they have brought to this project.

 You can join the team for next year by running for election into the OS-SIG, or staying close to OS-SIG activities and reaching out as we start to build again next year!
-You can find out more about OS-SIG operations by joining our content on [Friday June 26th](schedule.html), where we will host discussions around elections and an open Town Hall session where you can ask us anything!
+You can find out more about OS-SIG operations by joining our content on [Friday 26th June](schedule.html), where we will host discussions around elections and an open Town Hall session where you can ask us anything!

 <div id='sponsors'></div><br>
 ### Who has sponsored the OSR?